cnizzardini/cakephp-swagger-bake/README.md

 #### Using Your Own Controller

-You might want to perform some additional logic (checking for authentication) before rending the built-in Swagger UI.
+You might want to perform some additional logic (checking for authentication) before rendering the built-in Swagger UI.
 This is easy to do.
 Just create your own route and controller, then reference the built-in layout and template:

 ```php